 Students are assessed internally in January and again at the end of Year 12 through a series of mock examinations.
 These play a key part in predicting final grades, along with consideration given to completed course work and class performance.

 Results in the Sixth Form have been close to the national average for the last few years.
 Progression support for students is excellent, with 58% University applicants gaining offers from Russell Group universities and 33% of these students taking up those offers in 2020. (considerably higher than the national average).
+In Summer 2021 20% of our applicants took up their offer to study at a Russell group and 98% of students got into their first choice University.
 Students are focused on career goals and developing employability skills via excellent IAG provision.
 Over 75% apply to universities.

 COVID-19 UPDATE 7th September 2020